 Boniface Rector 1991-2011, Ted retired to interim ministry and coaching congregations.
 He served the church in Connecticut and Chicago as priest, school chaplain and seminary professor.
 He also worked in Central America and South Africa.
 He and Judy love best to travel and visit grandchildren.

-Ordained in 1982, I served parishes in Punta Gorda and Gainesville before being called to St. Boniface.
-I was Associate Rector here for 11 years, then served parishes in College Hill/Cincinnati, OH; Mamaroneck, NY; Southgate, MI; and Swanton, VT.
-Throughout my ministry, though, St. Boniface has been my spiritual home.
-I find a deep sense of peace, healing, and strength that comes from the Presence of the Love and Spirit of God that is alive and well in this community of faith.
+Ordained in 1982, Reid served parishes in Punta Gorda and Gainesville before being called to St. Boniface.
+He was Associate Rector there for 11 years, then served parishes in College Hill/Cincinnati, OH; Mamaroneck, NY; Southgate, MI; and Swanton, VT.
+Throughout his ministry, though, St. Boniface has been his spiritual home.
+He finds a deep sense of peace, healing, and strength that comes from the Presence of the Love and Spirit of God that is alive and well in that community of faith.

 Fr Jeff is a Child and Adolescent Psychiatrist, Hoosier born and raised in the Calumet area of Northern IN/ Southern Cook County IL (“Da Region”) .
 He has served parishes in the Midwest, Mexico, UK and New York as well as having held clinical faculty and practice positions at SUNY Downstate, LECOM, and MCOW.
 He serves on two international boards.
 At St Boniface he facilitates the Sunday morning Bible Study, and has been the regular celebrant of the first Wednesday Evening of the month Eucharists.
 He generally attends the 8:00am Eucharists as after the Bible Study at 9:00am he is off to do rounds.
 He loves music and generally sings with Welsh gusto.
 He brings his fascination for languages to class and pulpit looking at the nuances of Hebrew and Greek and ever changing meaning of modern English.
 He was trained as a teacher at IU, continues in differing environments to teach and hopes that the Sunday morning classes are helping members of St Boniface to live out the vision and mission of the congregation.